Terms & Conditions for ACATS

 - You have considered whether any required minimum distributions (RMDs) are necessary if you are retired or of retirement age.

-- You understand that mutual funds that are transferred to a Betterment account and not sold immediately are not eligible for tax loss harvesting.
+- You understand that any mutual funds that are transferred to your Betterment account and not sold immediately may result in delayed transaction times and reduced tax loss harvesting efficiency.

 - You have not received tax advice from Betterment and Betterment is not responsible for the tax consequences of this transfer or any associated sales.
 You should consult a tax advisor if you have any questions about your personal tax situation.